andre-j3sus/ist-meic-notes/1st-semester/ap-dei/cheat-sheet.md

   * **GPT-3** - decoder-only transformer;
     * **Few-shot learning** - can be trained with **few examples**;
     * ChatGPT is a **chatbot** based on GPT-3;
+    * Pretrained with causal language modeling;
   * **BERT (Bidirectional Encoder Representations from Transformers)** - encoder-only transformer, learn contextyualized word representations;
+    * Pretrained on **masked language modeling** and **next sentence prediction**;
   * **T5** - encoder-decoder transformer;
     * Span corruption as an auxiliary task (replace a span of text with a mask token and train to predict the original span);
+    * Suitable for classification and  generation tasks;
 * **Adapters** and **prompting** are other strategies more parameter-efficient than fine-tuning;
-  * Adapters are small modules that are plugged into a pretrained model and trained on a specific task;
+  * Adapters are small modules that are plugged into a pretrained model and trained on a specific task; their advantage over fine-tuning is that they require fewer parameters and less training time;
+  * Prompting is usually done with models such as GPT, which are trained with a causal language modeling objective;
 * Current models exhibit **few-shot learning** capabilities - can be trained with **few examples**.

 ---